PROGRAMS FOR JORDANIANS

 As a non-degree program, the Humphrey Program focuses on enhancing participants' leadership skills and fostering cross-cultural understanding.
 While it provides a rich academic and professional development experience, it is not intended to lead to a degree, and Fellows cannot transfer to degree status during or after their participation.

-Humphrey Fellows are placed in cohorts at one of 11 host universities, which are selected based on the universities' areas of impact and the Fellows’ professional expertise.
+Humphrey Fellows are placed in cohorts at one of the U.S. host universities, which are selected based on the universities' areas of impact and the Fellows’ professional expertise.
 At these institutions, Fellows learn from renowned faculty, while having the flexibility as non-degree-seeking students to travel, network with American counterparts in their field, attend conferences, and participate in professional affiliations, thereby enriching their overall experience.

 Professional: